cysouw/diathesis/text/c01_introduction.md

 b.
 Ich erarbeite mir ein Vermögen.
 :::

 The reversal of a resultative is an ~~antiresultative~~.
 In such a diathesis the result of performing the predicate is removed.
 This result is expressed as an object, so an antiresultative is a special kind of an object drop.
-An example of such a diathesis is shown in [@next] with the alterntion between *stecken* 'to put into' and *verstecken* 'to hide'.
+An example of such a diathesis is shown in [@next] with the alternation between *stecken* 'to put into' and *verstecken* 'to hide'.
 The verb *stecken* needs an obligatory location [@next a,b].
 Such an obligatory location is classified here as a prepositional object (see [@sec:intro-arguments-utterance-valency]).
 The situation is different with the verb *verstecken*.
 With this verb the location is an optional adjunct and can be left out (see [@sec:preverb-transitive-antiresultative] for an extensive discussion).

 ::: ex
 ~~Object drop (antiresultative) [OBJ › Ø]~~